DUE: IN STAGES

 Your objective for the observation experience is to focus on what is happening in a "live" instructional situation and to think about why things might have happened as they did.
 You are not being asked to rate the teacher's teaching.
 Hopefully, this assignment will help you to further develop your ability to analyze classroom instruction -- a process essential to improving your own teaching effectiveness.

 You should intend to learn from these experiences, so approach these three observations with a clear purpose of your own.
 You should observe the skills of the teacher regardless of the teaching strategy being used.
 You should pay attention to student reactions and interactions in the class.
 You want to discern the teacher's goals and observe how plans are implemented to achieve those goals.

 The third observation will be done in class.
-Ben Ward will arrange an opportunity for us to observe an online class together.
+Ben Ward will arrange an opportunity for us to observe an online class together on Oct 31.
 We may have to meet in another classroom, but we'll announce that ahead of time.
 If possible, we'll have the teacher join us so you can ask questions.

 Your written paper.
 A word to the wise -- document your observations, analyses, and interpretations as you experience the observations.
 Do not assume you will remember what you observed and what you thought about what you observed!

 General Guidelines for Lessons Learned Paper on Observations

 The lessons-learned paper should be based upon what you learned from your three observations and from conversation with co-observers as well as with the teachers you observed.
 I'm especially interested in knowing how you might use what you have learned to help you as a teacher.

 There is no set length for this paper.
 Some will have much more to say than will others.
 However, I expect you to put time and thought into these observations and your interpretations of what you have seen ... and your paper should reflect that time and thought.
 Talk with me if you have concerns about this "open-ended" paper.